NIST Cybersecurity Framework Assessment

 The NIST Cybersecurity Framework was originally published in 2014, following a collaborative process involving industry, academia, and government agencies, as directed by presidential executive order.
 It is a set of optional standards, best practices, and recommendations for improving cybersecurity at the organizational level.

-The NIST CSF Framework
+The 3 Components of NIST CSF Framework

-The framework is divided into three components: Framework Core, Implementation Tiers, and Profiles.
+Framework Core, Implementation Tiers, and Profiles.

 The core component of NIST CSF is “a set of activities to achieve specific cybersecurity outcomes, and references examples of guidance to achieve those outcomes.”
 It’s broken down into four elements: